 Clubs & Affiliates

 The Calvert Marine Museum offers members many opportunities to get involved in the museum.
 The museum supports a number of affiliated groups, formally referred to as clubs.
 These groups are made up of members who come together around a common interest that aligns with the mission of the museum.
 If you have a passion and are looking for a group of like-minded people who share it - check out our Affiliates to see if there's a match.
-Contact information for each group provided below.
+Contact information for each group is provided below.
 You must be a member of the Calvert Marine Museum Society to join a club.

-Canoe & Kayak ClubThe CMM Canoe/Kayak Club offers museum members an opportunity to explore the creeks, marshes and rivers in southern Maryland as part of an organized excursion guided by a trip leader.
+Canoe & Kayak ClubThe CMM Canoe/Kayak Club offers museum members an opportunity to explore the creeks, marshes, and rivers in southern Maryland as part of an organized excursion guided by a trip leader.
 A trip is scheduled approximately once a month with the emphasis on morning excursions, lasting two to three hours.
 Most trips end at lunch-time, often in a location with a place to eat.

 Download the Canoe & Kayak Brochure.